Population

 Not published | |

 Data serve as input for statistical activities 30201 “Vital events.
 Marriages”, 30202 “Vital events.
 Divorces”, 30203 “Vital events.
-Abortions”, 30204 “Vital events.
+Spontaneous and induced abortions”, 30204 “Vital events.
 Migration“, 30205 “Vital events.
 Deaths and causes of death”, 30206 “Vital events.
-Births”, 41001 “Social exclusion – Laeken indicators”, 50101 “Regional development” and 50201 “Sustainable development indicators”. | |
+Births”, 41001 “Social exclusion – Laeken indicators”, 50101 “Regional development”, and 50201 “Sustainable development indicators”.
+The data are transmitted to Eurostat and other international organisations in aggregated form, respecting confidentiality principles.
+The data delivered to Eurostat are published in Eurostat's database under the heading Population. | |

 Not available |

-The preliminary population figure is published at the latest 23 days after the end of the reference year (T + 23), the revised and mean annual population and some sections 130 days after the end of the reference year (T + 130).
-The revised population by all sections are published 250 days after the end of the reference year (T + 250). | |
+The preliminary population figure is published at the latest 23 days after the end of the reference year (T + 23 days).
+The revised and mean annual population and some sections are published 140 days after the end of the reference year (T + 140 days).
+All revised population data are published 250 days after the end of the reference year (T + 250 days). | |

+The data are comparable with those of other European Union countries that produce population statistics on the basis of Regulation (EU) No 1260/2013 of the European Parliament and of the Council.
 Population data by counties have been published since 1990.
 The county borders have changed twice.
 The data indicate this in the years 1999–2000, when Lääne-Viru county increased and Järva county decreased.
 The change actually took place in 2005, but in the process of recalculations made between the censuses, it shifted to the census year – 2000.
 Another change was connected with the administrative reform of 2017, when the borders of most counties changed.
-Recalculations according to the new administrative division have been made to the population numbers as at 01.01.2015 (2015 data are calculated using index-based methodology, earlier data are based on REL 2011 and on event statistics).
+Recalculations according to the new administrative division have been made to the population numbers as at 01.01.2015 (2015 data are calculated using index-based methodology, earlier data are based on the 2011 Population and Housing Census and on event statistics).
 Municipal population figures have been published in current statistics since 2000.
 Changes in municipal borders in 2000–2011 were recalculated based on the borders at the time of the census because the interim period data were recalculated.
 Since 2012, the statistics of the merged municipalities are not comparable, because if the name of the municipality did not change, the data series of this municipality continued in the database.
 In order to deal with these changes, an overview of EHAK (Classification of Estonian administrative units and settlements) should be used.
 As of 2015, all data have been recalculated as of the new administrative reform of 2017.
-Another important event in terms of geographical comparability is the transition of methodology in 2015 from the place of residence indicated in the census to the use of population register based place of residence. | |
+Another important event in terms of geographical comparability is the transition of methodology in 2015 from the place of residence indicated in the census to the use of the place of residence recorded in the Population Register.
+Starting from year 2022, place of residence is calculated using an index-based approach, where the residence address(es) reported in various state registers and the locations related to everyday activities (school, kindergarten, workplace, etc.) are used to determine the place of residence with which a person and his or her family members have been most closely associated in the year preceding the reference date. | |

 Information about all vital events is collected on the same basis, so a cross-sectoral analysis is possible. | |